thierbig/hrcom-crud-app/README.md

 ```bash
 npm run start
 ```
-3. (Optional) To run the tests for the API, use the following command:
+3. (Optional) To run the tests for the App, use the following command:
 ```bash
 npm run test
 ```